Dr Seuss' lockdown advice

-A national lockdown has families confined to the four walls of their homes, 24/7.
+As national lockdowns confine families to the four walls of their homes, 24/7 and disrupting our economy, we feel disconnected, isolated and disheartened.
 These are not normal circumstances and they can be trying, especially when there are children to keep busy and entertained.
 And that is why we need to be reminded that these are times we will look back on, hopefully with a mental album of good memories.

 While on lockdown, remember this: ‘Children want the same things we want; to laugh, to be challenged, to be entertained and delighted.’
 Memories are made of this.

 The one silver lining in the dark cloud of this COVID-19 shadow is the extra time you have - what an opportunity to read more!
 Because here is a famous Dr Seuss truism: ‘You can find magic wherever you look.
 Sit back and relax, all you need is a book.’

 But his wisdom extends even further…

 ‘The more you read, the more things you will know.